hmlongco/Resolver/Documentation/Introduction.md

 Okay, fine.
 But doesn't this approach just kick the can further down the road?

 How do I get MyViewModel and how does MyViewModel get the right version of NetworkServicing?
-Don't I have to create it and set it's property myself?
+Don't I have to create it and set its property myself?

 Well, you could, but the better answer is to use Dependency Injection.